MAGALA-RICHARD/apsimNGpy-documentations/doc/inspect_model_parameters.rst

 .. admonition:: GUI Simulation Preview.

-     If that is not enough, you can preview the current simulation in the APSIM graphical user interface (GUI) using the `preview_simulation` method as follows;.
+     If that is not enough, you can preview the current simulation in the APSIM graphical user interface (GUI) using the :meth:`~apsimNGpy.core.apsim.ApsimModel.preview_simulation` method as follows;.

 .. code-block:: python